 - Records cannot be captured when QuickCapture is running in the background on Android Q.

-- Point records that are collected in continuous mode fail to send.
+- Point records that are collected in streaming mode fail to send.

-- QuickCapture does not launch from a custom URL that contains spaces in the Safari browser.
+- QuickCapture does not launch from a link that contains spaces in the Safari browser.

-- QuickCapture does not launch from links within Collector for ArcGIS or Explorer for ArcGIS on iOS.
+- QuickCapture does not launch from links within ArcGIS Collector or Explorer for ArcGIS on iOS.

 The default numerical keyboard on some Samsung devices does not support decimal commas.
 This means that it is not possible to enter a decimal antenna height or geoid separation value when configuring an external GNSS receiver.
 This problem only occurs with the default keyboard provided on some Samsung devices and can be avoided by using a keyboard that does support decimal commas.